cliffchen123/question_answering/README.md

 ---

 ## Advance preparation
-1.Execute linux.sh or windows.bat to create config link
+1.Execute linux.sh or windows.bat to create config link <br>
 2.Put the data set in data folder

 ---